This guide outlines the key seo strategies you need to grow traffic from Google.

 Claim Google My Businesss account

-Google My Business is a tool provided by Google that enables a business to manage their presence across their search engine and maps.
+Google My Business is a tool provided by Google that enables a local service business to manage their presence across their search engine and maps.

 You provide Google with your NAP details as well as opening hours, business type, photographs and latest news and updates.